-A new e-book about higher schooling spares no gamers in academe nowadays.
-The e-book criticizes administrators as wasteful, professors as extra involved in their own disciplines than scholar desires, and students for dishonesty.
+A new ebook about higher schooling spares no gamers in academe nowadays.
+The ebook criticizes administrators as wasteful, professors as more involved in their disciplines than scholars desire, and students for dishonesty.
 Cracks in the Ivory Tower: The Moral Mess of Higher Education (Oxford University Press) will likely anger many Inside Higher Ed readers, even though unique chapters may also anger distinctive readers.
+The authors are Jason Brennan, the Flanagan Family Professor at Georgetown University, and Phillip W. Magness, senior studies fellow at the American Institute for Economic Research.

 Q: Your book criticizes many gamers in higher ed as responding to the incorrect incentives.
 Let’s start with administrators — what do you spot because of the main flaw of their wondering?